QingfangLiu/qingfangliu.github.io/blog/cvae-neuromodulation.md

 tags: [neuroscience, deep learning, fMRI, TMS, cVAE]
 ---

 In this post, I share how I used a conditional variational autoencoder (cVAE) to analyze resting-state fMRI data and uncover individual-specific effects of TMS.
-This is part of a bigger research project () but I separately share this post to highlight how DL advancements can help with experimental work in a way previously not thought of.
+While this analysis is part of a larger research project, I wrote this post separately to spotlight how advances in deep learning can empower experimental neuroscience in ways that were previously out of reach.

 ## Introduction